ericrcwu001/calhacks/README.md

-# Creao - AI-Powered Food Bank Management System
+# Foodsafe - AI-Powered Food Bank Management System

 A comprehensive food bank management system that leverages AI to streamline inventory management, food recognition, and recipe generation.
 Built with React, TypeScript, and integrated with multiple AI services.